MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/onboarding-test-plan-for-enterprises-Audio-Conferencing.md

 #### Test plan deliverables

->   **Tip**
+> [!TIP]
 > Below is an example of a test plan deliverable matrix that you can use to
 > document the deliverables to be created, along with resources required for
 > review, approval, and sign-off.

 | Test plan deliverable                    | Test plan deliverable format | Test plan deliverable owner                                                                                                      | Test plan deliverable reviewer | Test plan deliverable approver | Test plan deliverable sign-off date |
 |------------------------------------------|------------------------------|----------------------------------------------------------------------------------------------------------------------------------|--------------------------------|--------------------------------|-------------------------------------|